beginning of content

 First aid

-Before you see the doctor:
+Before you see your doctor:

 Care for the fracture while the bone heals